 It seems no sooner have you started breastfeeding than people will ask when you intend to stop!
 Coping with pressure to wean from circumstances outside your control or from outsiders is not easy.
 However you will know in your heart what feels right for both of you and the decision is yours alone.
 You can continue to breastfeed for as long as you are both happy and enjoying breastfeeds.
 Take weaning as slowly as you wish.
 All mothers and babies are different.
 Children mature at varying rates and will wean at different ages.
 There are no rules on when is the ‘right’ time to ﬁnish breastfeeding— aim to ﬁnish when both you and your child feel good about it.

 Pregnant nursing mothers sometimes receive conﬂicting advice about whether to wean.
 Some continue to breastfeed during pregnancy and may go on to feed both children.
 This is called tandem nursing.
 Others wean or ﬁnd their child weans naturally during the pregnancy.
-The booklet Breastfeeding Through Pregnancy and Beyond or the book Adventures in Tandem Nursing (currently out of print but available to borrow from many LLL group libraries. may help when considering your options.
+The booklet Breastfeeding Through Pregnancy and Beyond or the book Adventures in Tandem Nursing (2nd edition available through the LLLGB shop). may help when considering your options.
 Some mothers ﬁnd that shortening feeds or partial weaning helps them meet both their needs and those of their older baby or toddler.

 Love and attention